 In the winter, try your hand (or feet?!) at snowshoeing!
 You can rent snowshoes at for $3 a pair here at Beaver Creek Reserve.

 Wisconsin is known for beer (and cheese and cows, but mostly beer!) so an Eau Claire brewery tour is a must.
 Start at the Lazy Monk Brewery, a brewery that has tons of classic Bavarian and European charm to it.
 Note, it’s cash-only.
-Then, walk a block down to visit the Brewery Projekt, which hands-down has some of the most unique beers I have ever tasted.
+Then, walk a block down to visit the Brewing Projekt, which hands-down has some of the most unique beers I have ever tasted.
 You’ll find tons of Milkshake IPAs to sample (like a Pina Colada IPA!)
 Their tasting room is more bare-bones, but the beer Is truly original.
-If you still have steam, head to K-Point in Altoona.
+If you still have steam, head to K-Point on the south side of the town.

 Jacob Leinenkugel Brewing Company is in Chippewa Falls about 30 minutes drive from Eau Claire.
 They don’t take reservations so you should plan on arriving earlier than later in the day to make sure you can catch a tour.
 They launch about every 15 minutes, the first one starting at 10:30am.
 You’ll get a walking tour of the historic brewery and learn everything you could want to know about beer and the story of this Wisconsin-favorite beer company.
 Afterward, you can either have five 7oz pours or two pints (for free!)
 We opted for the 5 flight so we could sample more beers.
 It’s a fun way to spend a few hours!